New reporting requirements

 One of the most significant changes for large organisations is the move from annual to bi-annual reporting.

-The new six monthly reports replace the existing annual returns that have been in place for 25 years since the launch of the Packaging Waste Regulations.
+The new six-monthly reports replace the previous annual returns that have been in place for 25 years since the launch of the Packaging Waste Regulations.

-You are required to submit data for both household packaging and non-household packaging at the same time.
-You declare both types of packaging on the same form/document.
+You are required to submit data for both household and non-household packaging simultaneously.
+You declare both packaging types on the same form/document.
 This data generates both your PRN obligation and any EPR obligation.

-Any EPR charges for which you are liable apply in addition to any PRNs you are responsible for purchasing.
+Any EPR changes for which you are liable to apply in addition to any PRNs you are responsible for purchasing.

 Small producers

-Small producers – between £1 and 2 million turnover and 25 tonnes of packaging generated – are exempt from EPR fees.
-However, if the scheme defines you as a small business, you are expected to submit usage data.
+Small producers with a turnover between £1m and £2m and who generate 25 tonnes of packaging are exempt from EPR fees.
+However, if the scheme defines you as a small business, you are still expected to submit usage data.

 Legal entities and subsidiaries